NAME

 DESCRIPTION

 It's often useful to test whether a module can be loaded, instead of throwing an error when it's not available.
-For that, we provide try_load_class 'Class::Name'
+For that, we provide try_load_class 'Class::Name'.

-is an option, but that will miss inner packages and any class for which the filename does not correspond to the package name.
-For that, we provide is_class_loaded 'Class::Name'
+Finally, sometimes we need to know whether a particular class has been loaded.
+Asking %INC is an option, but that will miss inner packages and any class for which the filename does not correspond to the package name.
+For that, we provide is_class_loaded 'Class::Name'.

 FUNCTIONS